david-hodge/sheet/README.md

 This will install the extension and create an example qmd file that you can use as a starting place for your article.

+The extension can be loaded plain via `quarto add` but you will then need to locate the templates/ to get correct syntax.
+For first use definitely take the approach above.

 ## Using

 Three different coloured headers are pre-defined via 'tutorial', 'lab' and 'bonus' sheet types.